 There is hope for high-functioning alcoholics.
 Treatment is available and recovery is possible.
 A person with an alcohol abuse disorder can get help for their drinking problem and live a healthy, substance-free life.

 Treatment is the beginning of a beautiful journey of healing, transformation, discovery, and more.
 Enlightened Recovery Solutions offers partial care programs for substance abuse and co-occurring disorders, bringing together a harmonious balance of clinical, holistic, and 12-step philosophy.
-Call 833-801-5483 today for information.
+Contact us today for information.

 We are here to help.
 Contact us today and get the answers you need to start your journey to recovery!